Ceelog/phpdoc-zh/src/book/oci8.md

 需求
 ----

-The OCI8 1.4 extension is included with PHP 5.3, PHP 5.4 and PHP 5.5.
-It
-is also available from
+OCI8 3.0 is included with PHP 8.
+It is also available from
 <a href="https://pecl.php.net/" class="link external">» PECL</a>.
-A
-newer OCI8 2.0 version is available only from
+For
+PHP 7, use OCI8 2.2 from
 <a href="https://pecl.php.net/" class="link external">» PECL</a>.
 OCI8
-1.4 requires Oracle 12*c*, 11*g*, 10*g* or 9*i*R2 client libraries and
+requires Oracle 10*g* or later Oracle client libraries.
-will install on PHP 4.3.9 onwards.
-OCI8 2.0 requires Oracle 12*c*, 11*g*
-or 10*g* client libraries and will install on PHP 5.2 onwards.

-If the Oracle Database is on the same machine as PHP, the database software already contains the necessary libraries.
+If the Oracle Database is on the same machine as PHP, the database software already contains the necessary libraries and header files.
 When PHP is on a different machine, use the free
-<a href="http://www.oracle.com/technetwork/database/database-technologies/instant-client/overview/index-4369172.html" class="link external">» Oracle Instant Client</a>
+<a href="https://www.oracle.com/database/technologies/instant-client.html" class="link external">» Oracle Instant Client</a>
 libraries.

-To use Oracle Instant Client, install the *basic* or *basiclite* Oracle Instant Client ZIP file or RPM package.
-When building PHP from source code, also install the *sdk* ZIP file or *devel* RPM package.
+To use Oracle Instant Client, install the *Basic* or *Basic Light* Oracle Instant Client ZIP file, RPM package, or DMG package.
+When building OCI8 from source code, also install the Instant Client *SDK*.

 You must run PHP with the same, or a more recent, version of the Oracle libraries that OCI8 was built with.

-On Windows, the php\_oci8 DLL needs Oracle client libraries from version 10*g*R2 or greater.
-In PHP 5.3 up to and including PHP 5.3.5, the php\_oci8\_11g DLL requires Oracle 11*g*R1 or greater client libraries.
-From PHP 5.3.6 the php\_oci8\_11g DLL requires Oracle 11*g*R2 or greater client libraries.
-The php\_oci8\_12c DLL from PECL requires Oracle 12*c*R1 client libraries.
-With some versions of Instant Client you may additionally need `mfc71.dll` and `msvcr71.dll` libraries.

 > **Note**:
 >
+> Oracle's standard client-server network interoperability allows
+> connections between different versions of Oracle Client and Oracle
+> Database.
+For certified configurations see Oracle Support's Doc ID
+> 207303.1.
+In summary, Oracle Client 19, 18 and 12.2 can connect to
+> Oracle Database 11.2 or greater.
+Oracle Client 12.1 can connect to
-> If OCI8 uses 9*i*R2 client libraries, then PHP can connect to Oracle
+> Oracle Database 10.2 or greater.
+Oracle Client 11.2 can connect to
-> Database 8*i*, 9*i*R2, 10*g* or 11*g*.
-If OCI8 uses 10*g*R2 client
+> Oracle Database 9.2 or greater.
-> libraries, the database can be 9*i*R2, 10*g*, 11*g* or 12*c*.
-If OCI8
-> uses 11*g* client libraries, the database can be 9*i*R2, 10*g*, 11*g*
-> or 12*c*.
-If OCI8 uses 12*c* client libraries, the database can be
-> 10*g*R2, 11*g* or 12*c*.

 > **Note**:
 >